Minnesota Insurance Fraud Lawyers

 Defrauding an insurance company extends beyond the people who hold the policy.
-People applying for insurance, third-party groups and even the people involved in conducting the insurance transactions may be accused of fraud.
-In Minnesota, insurance fraud attorneys can defend clients who are accused of the following:
+People applying for insurance, third-party groups, and even the people involved in conducting the insurance transactions may be accused of fraud.
+In Minnesota, insurance fraud lawyers often defend clients who are accused of the following:

 - Staging an event that results in a claim

 - Hiding or lying about pertinent information on a claim or insurance application